Palouse to Cascades State Park Trail

 - Printable park brochure (PDF).

-There are five campgrounds along the trail, each with three to four campsites, one picnic table, and a vault toilet.
+There are five primitive campgrounds along the trail, each with three to four campsites, one picnic table, and a vault toilet.
+Campsites are walk in or bike in only.
 They are located at milepost 2109.5 at Roaring Creek, milepost 2113.2 at Cold Creek, milepost 2123.2 at Carter Creek, and milepost 2127.1 at Alice Creek, and at Ponderosa Pines in the Yakima Canyon.

 Check-in time is 2:30 p.m.